jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 monitoring, and integrating security automation, if abuse of these accounts is detected.
 Almost half of VPN
 accounts lacked
 adequate MFA.
 In the month of June
 2023 alone, we detected
 158 million instances
 of password reuse
+across sites.

-across sites.Source: Enhanced Phishing Protection with Microsoft Defender SmartScreen
+Source: Enhanced Phishing Protection with Microsoft Defender SmartScreen
 Actionable insights
 1 Use a unique password for each site.